 4. Add activities such as socializing and hobbies/interests

 When people think of time management, they often only think about it within the context of work and trying to get as much done in the shortest time possible.

 While part of it is about getting more done with your time, it’s really more about allocating your time appropriately to create a balanced and productive life.
 So, not just at work.

 That means it is important to allocate time to activities outside of work, so you should always schedule this stuff too – otherwise, you will find that work and the demands of others will end up occupying this time.

 As you will see from the example, there is still a lot of time unaccounted for.
 This is the point where you can start thinking about the goals you have, what you need to do get there and where you can allocate time to work towards them.

-Technically, in the example above, I have Tuesday 6 am until 7 am and some time most evenings I can use, if I don’t decide to block it out as family time.
+Technically, in the example above, I have Tuesday 6 am until 7 am and spare time most evenings I can use if I don’t decide to block it out as family time.